AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

   * Write in a Research Software Engineer as a salary for a set number of months.
 You may specify a name as N.N., or contact us for a name to include.
-We do *not* promise any one person at any one time, but we will work with you however is possible.
+We do *not* promise any one person at any one time, but we will work with you as much as possible.
 See LINK for costs per person.
 You can also :doc:`contact us <request>` to discuss how much effort you may need.